LAWS OF THE SCANDINAVIAN PLANT PHYSIOLOGY SOCIETY

 §12 The Society must hold the Ordinary General Assembly at least every third year, alternating between the four countries.
 The Council must inform at least six (6) months before all members of the Society.
 All members should receive the agenda not less than 14 days before the date of the Ordinary General Assembly.
 The Ordinary General Assembly is opened by the President of the Society.
 The agenda comprises the following items:

-Proposals concerning changes in the byelaws of the Society must reach the Council not less than eight (8) weeks before the General Assembly.
+Proposals concerning changes in the bylaws of the Society must reach the Council not less than eight (8) weeks before the General Assembly.
 Every member present has the right to vote.
 Decisions are made by an absolute majority of votes.
 In the case of a tie in the voting, the President has the deciding vote.
 Decisions concerning changes in the bylaws of the Society require a 2/3 majority.

 §13 The Ordinary General Assembly is to be held in connection with a scientific congress.
 The congress is to be organized and led by a chairman appointed by the Council when the place for the next congress is decided.